Petzl GriGri Review

 Auto Block

 Due to its locking action, the GriGri can be used to belay off the anchor like an auto-blocking tube-style device.
 However, one must redirect the brake end of the rope in order to lower someone.
 When pulling in slack as the second climbs, keeping a hand on the brake end is enough to ensure it will lock if a fall is taken.
-But when lowering, the brake rope needs to go up (as opposed to down, since the device is hanging off the anchor upside down), to provide adequate braking power.
-This complicates an anchor slightly and is not as simple as the auto-block methods employed by auto-blocking tube-style devices.
+But when lowering, the brake rope needs to be redirected to provide adequate braking power.
+On multi-pitch routes, it's rare to need to lower a climber from above, so this shouldn't matter much.

-In our comparative testing, the GriGri and GriGri+ were the two best performers in terms of minimizing friction in auto-block mode.
+In our comparative testing, the GriGri and GriGri+ had the least amount of friction in auto-block mode.
 The rope runs through them the easiest, meaning it takes the least amount of muscle power to conduct a belay in this fashion.
-The only downside to these devices is they can only use one rope.
+The only downside to these devices is they can only belay one rope at a time, so if you are belaying two followers or using twin or half rope techniques, this device isn't helpful.

-This device is not exactly cheap but is about 50% cheaper than the +.
-Since we find it to be the most useful and also highest functioning of all belay devices available today, we think this presents a pretty solid value.
+The GriGri is the most versatile of all the active assisted-braking devices, and it's also on the cheaper side for this product class.
+As such, this is the device we recommend for experienced climbers who want one belay device or all kinds of climbing.
+Of course, you'll also need a tube-style device that can fit two strands while rappelling.
 For those who climb intermittently, it will likely last many years.
-For those who climb a lot in the desert or outside all the time, there are parts of this device that can wear out relatively quick.
+For those who climb a lot in the desert or outside all the time, there are parts of this device that can wear out relatively quickly.
 Most of our full-time climbing reviewers say they get around five years of usage before they decide to replace their devices.